Portal for public servants

 Active offer: A culture of respect, a culture of excellence

-An active offer of service is an open invitation to the public to use one of our two official languages—English and French—when communicating with or receiving a service from the federal government.
-This guide includes straightforward tips and practical checklists that employees and managers can use to ensure that they are on the right track.
+An active offer of service is an open invitation to the public to use one of our two official languages—English or French—when communicating with or receiving a service from the federal government.
+This active offer guide provides straightforward tips and practical checklists that will prove especially useful to employees and managers who work with the public on a regular basis.
+The summarized version of the active offer guide is designed to help those who work with the public on occasion.

 Leaders 2.OL: A Tool for Enhancing Leadership